slotThe/slotThe.github.io/posts/aoc-in-bqn.md

 BQN's characters and strings are almost completely void of any kind of escaping mechanism.
-That is to say, besides for double quotes, which are inserted by duplicating them, every character entered into a string it interpreted verbatim.
+That is to say, besides for double quotes, which are inserted by duplicating them, every character entered into a string is interpreted verbatim.
 Indeed, `'\t'` is not even a valid character, as it actually comprises two characters: `'\'` and `'t'`!
 To write a tab we either need to actually insert a tab character,[^13]